 Small Business Energy Efficiency Grant Program

 Small businesses are the backbone of the U.S. economy, accounting for nearly half of the nation’s employment (58.9 million) and GDP.
 The current economic crisis induced by COVID-19 has spared no sector, hitting small businesses the hardest.
 The energy efficiency workforce – the vast majority of which are employed by small-to-medium sized businesses – was immediately and indefinitely sidelined due to health and safety restrictions.
-The result is that many more energy efficiency workers lost their jobs in March than in any other segment of the clean energy workforce, and that number is expected to climb.
+The result is that many more energy efficiency workers have lost their jobs since March than in any other segment of the clean energy workforce.

 Working with impacted stakeholders, the Alliance identified a means of rapidly kickstarting the U.S. economy by delivering energy savings to small businesses, by small businesses with the Small Business Energy Efficiency Grant Program (SBEEG).

 The SBEEG program would be administered through the Department of Energy to inject $6 billion into small businesses to make energy efficiency improvements that will reduce their utility bills right away and long into the future, enabling zero cost upgrades to the small business customer.
 The federal funding would be delivered to small businesses through utility Demand Side Management (DSM) programs, allowing taxpayer dollars to be highly leveraged with utility incentives.
 By utilizing the DSM workforce infrastructure that already exists, the program also would renew and/or create jobs within the 1.3 million-strong workforce that supports utility Demand Side Management (DSM) programs.

 Details of the program structure can be found here.

 - The ecosystem of DSM energy service providers, electricians, and skilled and unskilled labor, which represents a workforce of approximately 1.3 million across the nation, can get back to work quickly.